Applied Psycholinguistics

 K2.

-Recognise and examine how psycholinguistics can be applied to practice
+Recognise and examine how psycholinguistic theories and methods can be applied to classroom and/or speech pathology clinical practice

 K3.